Table of Contents

 Transaction monitoring can assist companies and traders in learning more about market trends and user behavior in addition to spotting illegal activities.

 Why Crypto Transaction Monitoring is Crucial?

 Second, for companies and traders who wish to keep ahead of market trends, transaction monitoring is crucial.
-Businesses can learn more about consumer behaviour and market trends by analysing transaction data, which can then be used to inform operational decisions.
+Businesses can learn more about consumer behavior and market trends by analyzing transaction data, which can then be used to inform operational decisions.

 Finally, transaction monitoring is necessary for adhering to the Know Your Customer (KYC) and anti-money laundering (AML) rules.
 Businesses that deal with cryptocurrencies must abide by AML and KYC standards, and breaking either of these rules can lead to serious penalties.